 Why Focus Stack Is Your Best Bet

-The best way to capture snowflake pictures is to use the focus stacking method.
+The best way to capture photos of snowflakes is to use the focus stacking method.
 Here, you photograph the snowflake with different focal points.

 When you merge or stack these images together, you create an overall snowflake photography image – all in focus.